- PhD, Developmental Psychology, Georgetown University, 2010

 For a complete list of Dr. Staiano’s publications: https://www.ncbi.nlm.nih.gov/pubmed/?term=staiano+ae

-- Staiano AE, Shanley JR, Kihm H, Hawkins KR, Self-Brown S, H?chsmann C, Osborne M, LeBlanc MM, Apolzan JW, Martin CK.
-Digital tools to support family-based weight management for children: A pilot and feasibility mixed methods study.
-Accepted December 2, 2020, to JMIR Pediatrics and Parenting.
+- Staiano AE, Shanley JR, Kihm H, Hawkins KR, Self-Brown S, Hӧchsmann C, Osborne M, LeBlanc MM, Apolzan JW, Martin CK.
+Digital tools to support family-based weight management for children: Mixed methods pilot and feasibility study.
+JMIR Pediatrics and Parenting.
+2021;4(1). e24714.
+PMID: 33410760.

 - Webster EK, *Kracht CL, Newton RL Jr., Beyl RA, Staiano AE.
 Intervention to improve preschoolers’ fundamental motor skills: Protocol of a parent-focused, mobile app-based comparative effectiveness trial.
 JMIR Research Protocols.
 2020;9(10):e19943.